enfascination/paper_dynamics_over_games/README.md

 Other main function: `sim_2p_game_attractors.py` run with `python sim_2p_game_attractors.py`.
 Figure 3 can be built by hand from the output of this, which finds the attractor games of the 2p space exhaustively.

-Main script topology_sim_analysis001.r produces figure 4 and exploratory plots from collected data.
+Main script `topology_sim_analysis001.r` (run `Rscript topology_sim_analysis001.r` ) produces figure 4 and exploratory plots from collected data.

-Supporting functions in `ordinalGameSolver.py`. test with `python ordinalGameSolver.py` Supporting functions in `game_topology_scaling_dynamics.py`. test with `python game_topology_scaling_dynamics.py`.
+Supporting functions in `ordinalGameSolver.py`. test with `python ordinalGameSolver.py`.
+Implements basic constructs of game theory in 2x2x...x2 ordinal games
+Supporting functions in `game_topology_scaling_dynamics.py`. test with `python game_topology_scaling_dynamics.py`.
+Implements larger spaces of ordinal games